expo/exp/README.md

 # exp
 The command-line tool for creating and publishing rich articles written with JavaScript and React Native

+# DEPRECATED

+`xde`, the GUI version of `exp` is available at [`https://github.com/exponentjs/xde`](https://github.com/exponentjs/xde).

+We recommend that you use xde instead of exp.
+We're going to put most of our development effort into xde going forward, and we believe it's already easier to use and more reliable than exp.

 # Quick Start

 Download Exponent onto your phone at http://exp.host/